libp2p/specs/protocol-select/README.md

   One could then use the _Protocol ID_ instead of the _Protocol Name_ for future negotiations on that same connection.

-  While this approach would reliev us of the need to specify the _Protocol Name_ _Protocol ID_ mapping in e.g. libp2p/specs, it does add state to be kept across negotiations, thus complicating implementations and potentially resulting in state-mismatch edge-cases.
+  While this approach would relieve us of the need to specify the _Protocol Name_ _Protocol ID_ mapping in e.g. libp2p/specs, it does add state to be kept across negotiations, thus complicating implementations and potentially resulting in state-mismatch edge-cases.
 Another argument for the current